bcurran3/ChocolateyPackages/chocolatey-misc-helpers.extension_extras/readme.md

 * **Read comments in the scripts for help implementing.**

 ###USAGE:
-* Enable-AutoPin
 * Start-CheckandStop "ProcessName"
 * Start-CheckandThrow "ProcessName"
 * Start-WaitandStop "ProcessName"
 * Test-Dependency "DependencyPackageName"

 ###CHANGE LOG:
+0.0.3.1 - Removed Enable-AutoPin.
+Real world testing has shown that even though the function works perfectly, it's a negated as choco.exe deletes the .pin file after chocolateyinstall.ps1 finishes when the .pin file didn't exist previously.
+Even when the .pin file is set to read only, choco.exe errors out trying to delete the .pin file and fails the package install.
 * 0.0.3 - Added Enable-AutoPin, Start-CheckandThrow, and Test-Dependency.
 Minor cosmetic changes.
 * 0.0.2 - Show-Patreon, Show-PayPal, and Show-ToastMessage added but later disapproved by the Chocolatey team and thus nullified. :(
 * 0.0.1 - initial release

 ***
 ###DO NOT USE:
-The functions below were added to v0.0.2 but were later nullified; included for backward compatibility with pre-release versions in the wild.
+The functions below were added to v0.0.2 and v0.0.3 but were later nullified; included for backward compatibility with pre-release versions in the wild.
 Any questions, look at the comments in the files.

+* **Enable-AutoPin** - Auto-pins a package during installation.
 * **Show-Patreon** - Displays a message and link to your [Patreon](https://www.patreon.com/) website.
 * **Show-PayPal** - Displays a message and link to your [PayPal](https://www.paypal.com/) website.
 * **Show-ToastMessage** - Displays a Windows [toast](https://en.wikipedia.org/wiki/Windows_Push_Notification_Service) message, you can send two lines.
 This has been recycled and made into [chocolatey-toast-notifications.extension](https://chocolatey.org/packages/chocolatey-toast-notifications.extension).